iann0036/tf-cfn-provider/docs/providers/telefonicaopencloud/S3Bucket.md

 `Status` - (Required) The status of the rule.
 Either `Enabled` or `Disabled`.
 The rule is ignored if status is not Enabled.

+### Versioning Properties

+`MfaDelete` - (Optional) Enable MFA delete for either `Change the versioning state of your bucket` or `Permanently delete an object version`.
+Default is `false`.

+### Website Properties

+`IndexDocument` - (Required, unless using `RedirectAllRequestsTo`) Amazon S3 returns this index document when requests are made to the root domain or any of the subfolders.

+`ErrorDocument` - (Optional) An absolute path to the document to return in case of a 4XX error.

+`RedirectAllRequestsTo` - (Optional) A hostname to redirect all website requests for this bucket to.
+Hostname can optionally be prefixed with a protocol (`http://` or `https://`) to use when redirecting requests.
+The default is the protocol that is used in the original request.

+`RoutingRules` - (Optional) A json array containing [routing rules](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-websiteconfiguration-routingrules.html) describing redirect behavior and when redirects are applied.

+### Destination Properties

+`Bucket` - (Required) The ARN of the S3 bucket where you want Amazon S3 to store replicas of the object identified by the rule.

 `StorageClass` - (Optional) The class of storage used to store the object.

+### Logging Properties

+`TargetBucket` - (Required) The name of the bucket that will receive the log objects.

+`TargetPrefix` - (Optional) To specify a key prefix for log objects.

 ## Return Values